Stephen J. Challacombe: Challacombe scale

-He developed the Challacombe scale for measuring the extent of dryness of the mouth in human beings.
+Challacombe developed the Challacombe scale for measuring the extent of dryness of the mouth in human beings.
 It was launched in 2011 at Tylney Hall in Hampshire and has become widely used as a medical tool for assessing and monitoring dry mouth.

 Global oral health

 Challacombe became involved in clinical research in oral HIV and AIDS, and has chaired international workshops on the oral manifestations of HIV infection in the UK, South Africa, Thailand, China, and India.
 In 1991 and 1993, he contributed to the consensus meeting on the classification of oral lesions in HIV.
 He was chairman of the International Steering Committee on Oral Health and Disease in HIV infection between 2000 and 2017.

-In 2011, he led the team that laid out research challenges of global health inequalities and oral health, particularly relating to Noma, tuberculosis, sexually transmitted disease and HIV, four of the most serious global oral health infections.
+In 2011, Challacombe led the team that laid out research challenges of global health inequalities and oral health, particularly relating to Noma, tuberculosis, sexually transmitted disease and HIV, four of the most serious global oral health infections.
 With regards to clinical signs in the mouth in AIDS, he identified a significant role for dentists.

 Later, using Sierra Leone as a case study to develop oral health programmes in low-income countries, he worked with the King's Sierra Leone Partnership's dentistry section, as a member of The Kings Centre for Global Health.

 In 2020, he co-authored a review which proposed using povidone-iodine to reduce cross-infectivity of COVID-19, and highlighted the role of saliva in the transmission of the disease.